mithray/zeromod/documentation/README.md

 ## High Damage

 - [ ] Armor Reduced
+  - [ ] Armor Cost dependent on hitpoints of unit to be armed
 - [ ] Attack Increased
 - [ ] Archers Attack Speed Reduced
 - [ ] More Experience Levels